pratheekhegde/gatsby-personal-site/content/pages/about.md

 I'm a Software Developer working in Bangalore, born and brought up in a small town called Kundapur in Karnataka, India.

-I'm  **self-taught**, and I love to **build** and **break** things.
-Things also include outside hardware and software.
+I'm  **self-taught** and I love to **build** and **break** things.
 I get intrigued and fascinated by observing things happening around me.
 Nature, Physics, Space, Math are my interests despite being bad at it.

 Lately I have been building Products and Tools on the Web Platform with **Javascript.** React**,** Node, TypeScript, GraphQL, Go are few of the technologies I like to work with.